Yakub Beg of Yettishar: Invasion of Xinjiang

-Initial attacks (1865)
+Initial conquest

 As a result of the Dungan Revolt (1862–77), by 1864, the Chinese held only the citadels of Kashgar and a few other places.
 The Kyrgyz, or Kazakh Sadic Beg, entered Kashgar but were unable to take the citadel and were sent to Tashkent as a Khoja to become ruler.
 Burzug Khan, the only surviving son of Jahangir Khoja, left Tashkent with six men.
-He joined by Yakub Beg, left Kokand with 68 men, and crossed the border of China in January 1865.
+He joined Yakub Beg, left Kokand with 68 men, and crossed the border of China in January 1865.
 Sadic Beg, defeated by Yakub Beg, was driven beyond the mountains.
 Yakub went southeast to Yarkand, the largest town in the region, and was driven out by an army from Kucha.
 He next besieged the Chinese at Yangi Hissar for 40 days and massacred the garrison.
 Sadic Beg reappeared, was defeated, and talked into becoming an ally.
 Invaders from Badakshan were also talked into an alliance.
 A Dungan force from Kucha and eastward arrived at Maralbeshi and was defeated with 1,000 of the Dungans joining Yakub Beg.
 Yarkand had decided to submit to Burzug Khan and his great vizier.
 In September 1865, the second in command and 3,000 men surrendered, converted to Islam, and joined Yakub Beg.
 The commander refused and blew himself up along with his family; the commanders of Yarkand and Kulja had done the same.
 An army of rebels from Kokand arrived and joined Yakub.
 Later in the year, Burzug Khan and Yakub went to Yarkand to deal with a disturbance.
 The Dungan faction suborned Yakub's Dungans and he was reduced to a few hundred men.
 Burzug drew off to a separate camp, Yakub defeated the Dungans, Burzug Khan fled to Kashgar and declared Yakub a traitor.
 The religious leaders supported Yakub, and Burzug was seized in his palace.
 He was confined for 18 months, exiled to Tibet, and later found his way to Kokand.
 In little more than a year, Yakub had become master of Kashgar, Yarkand, and Maralbashi, areas stretching roughly from the western end of the Tarim Basin to as far as the Yarkand River.

-The Tarim Basin was conquered by Beg acting as a Khoqandi foreigner and not as a local.
+The Tarim Basin was conquered by Beg, who was viewed as a Khoqandi foreigner and not as a local.

 Later reign

 The Khan of Kokand had some claim over Barzug Khan as a subject, but did nothing in practice.
-Yaqub entered into relations and signed treaties with the Russian Empire and Great Britain, but failed in trying to get their support for his invasion.
+Yakub entered into relations and signed treaties with the Russian Empire and Great Britain, but failed in trying to get their support for his invasion.

-Yaqub Beg was given the title of "Athalik Ghazi, Champion Father of the Faithful" by the Amir of Bokhara in 1866.
-The Ottoman Sultan also granted him the title of Amir.